JuliaAI/MLJ.jl/docs/src/mlj_cheatsheet.md

 ## Inspecting objects

-`@more` gets detail on last object in REPL
+`@more` gets detail on the last object in REPL

-`params(model)` gets nested-tuple of all hyperparameters, even nested ones
+`params(model)` gets a nested-tuple of all hyperparameters, even nested ones

 `info(ConstantRegressor())`, `info("PCA")`, `info("RidgeRegressor",
 pkg="MultivariateStats")` gets all properties (aka traits) of registered models